 temi is the First Personal Robot Companion for Elderly Aging in Place

-temi is the first personal robot companion to help the elderly age in place.
+The temi personal robot companion is the first to help the elderly age in place.
 So, while it is not strictly a social robot (but includes Alexa), it does offer a number of eldercare benefits for older adults in their own homes and those that care for them.

 The main reasons I feel that this personal robot companion for the elderly aging in place is worthy of serious consideration are:

 - superior telepresence functionality to address loneliness and isolation

 - a custom voice assistant, and the most popular one available (with significant improvements on the horizon)